gtiwari333/java-embedded-tomcat-web-app-servlets/README.md

-# Java Web Application using Embedded Tomcat
+# Example of Vanilla Java Web Application(Servlet based) using Embedded Tomcat Container

 #### How to run?